 An archetypal Bardic situation is to sit around a fire in the dark with a group of other creative people, watching the sparks whistle and wriggle upwards to dance with the stars, singing and making music both as a group, and individually.
 Sharing our own creations such as a poem, a story, a song or some music is an exquisite experience and makes our souls sing… what is life for, if not for this?

 - *The Conscious Breath Meditation

 - *Geomancy (the art of interacting with the Spirit of the Land)

 - *Ritual and Ceremony

-- *Developing the creativity within (Music, Poetry, Storytelling, Art, etc
+- *Developing and expressing creativity (Music, Poetry, Storytelling, Dance, etc)